notofonts/noto-docs/src/miniarticles/NotoSansUgaritic.md

 # Noto Sans Ugaritic

-Noto Sans Ugaritic is a sanserif design intended for general use for the Ugaritic script.
+Noto Sans Ugaritic is a sanserif design for texts in the historical Ugaritic script.

-It contains 36 glyphs, and supports 35 characters from the Unicode blocks: Ugaritic.
+Noto Sans Ugaritic has multiple weights, contains 36 glyphs, and supports 35 characters: Ugaritic.

 ## Supported writing systems